 - AIT v.
 Salesforce, (D. Nev.): Representing Internet startup AIT against Salesforce in a patent infringement case involving cloud-computing;

 - Paton v.
 AMD, (Santa Clara Sup.
-Ct.): Representing over 1,700 employees in a wage and hour class action lawsuit against a major Silicon Valley employer who wrongfully denied departing employees vacation pay by categorizing its vacation benefit as “sabbatical;”
+Ct.): Mr. Banys served as lead trial lawyer for a class of over 1,700 employees against major Silicon Valley employer who wrongfully denied employees vacation pay by miscategorizing the benefit as “sabbatical.”
+Banys, P.C. obtained a substantial settlement for the plaintiff class;

 - Rossett, et. al. v.
 Hunter Engineering Co., (Alameda Sup.
-Ct.): Representing California employees alleging willful misclassification as “independent contrators” under California law.
+Ct.): Representing California employees alleging willful misclassification as “independent contractors” under California law.

 For more of Mr. Banys’s cases and practice areas, visit our Practice pages.